LandRegistry/local-land-charges/migration.md

 </ol>

 {: .heading-large}
-Getting your service ready for migration
+Get your service ready for migration

 The information in this section is designed to help you get your service ready for migration to the HM Land registry digital register.
-Use the Playbooks at the start of each section to
+Use the Playbooks at the start of each section for an overview of each resource

 <ol class='list list-number'>
     <li><a href='files/Migration/Getting%20your%20service%20ready/Business%20Change%20Playbook%20(Make%20it%20Ready).pdf' onclick='linkClicked("Business Change Playbook Part 1 (Make it Ready)")'>Business Change Playbook Part 1 (Make it Ready)</a> (PDF 273KB)</li>